|

 all physical reality as determinate; and all events as, in principle, having

-the other hand, conceives of matter as a wave-particle duality; of physical
+on the other hand, conceives of matter as a wave-particle duality; of

-situation; of the existence of indeterminacy; and of the existence of events
+physical situation; of the existence of indeterminacy; and of the existence

 Conceptual differences and theoretical inconsistencies greater than